Lamiya09/Practice-Demo/README.md

 # Practice-Demo
-This is my first git practice repository.
+This is my first Git practice Repository.
+Author - Lamiya